DualBrain/Samples/GUI/FNA_Gameloop/README.md

 Be sure to use the `Core` project.

+NOTE: I modified the `<TargetFrameworks>netstandard2.0;net5.0</TargetFrameworks>` to be `net6.0` as `net5.0` is not on my machine and Visual Studio "complains".
+Note that it will still work if you ignore the complaint, but I just don't like the noise.

 It also requires a several additional DLLs (included) to either be with the produced executable or in the appropriate DLL path(s).